PrefectHQ/prefect/docs/guides/creating-interactive-workflows.md

 Prefect uses the fields and type hints on your `RunInput` or `BaseModel` subclass to validate the general structure of input your flow run receives, but you might require more complex validation.
 If you do, you can use Pydantic [validators](https://docs.pydantic.dev/1.10/usage/validators/).

 !!! warning "Custom validation runs after the flow run resumes" Prefect transforms the type annotations in your `RunInput` or `BaseModel` class to a JSON schema and uses that schema in the UI for client-side validation.
 However, custom validation requires running logic defined in your `RunInput` class.
-This happens _after the flow resumes_, so you'll probably want to handle it explicitly in your flow.
+Validation happens _after the flow resumes_, so you'll probably want to handle it explicitly in your flow.
 Continue reading for an example best practice.

 The following is an example `RunInput` class that uses a custom field validator: